stepherg/littlesheens/lib/README.md

 ## Building and Running

-The default target in the Makefile will automatically compile the `.c` files into a shared librarys (`.so`).
+The default target in the Makefile will automatically compile the `.c` files into a shared libraries (`.so`).

 ```bash
 [littlesheens]$ make